Semiu/Semiu.github.io/about.md

 ---

 ### Me
+I am a fourth year Ph.D./MS candidate of Software Engineering (with minor in Cybersecurity) in [North Dakota State University's Department of Computer Science](https://www.ndsu.edu/cs/).

+My MS Thesis, under the supervision of [Dr. Malik Muhammad](http://cs.ndsu.nodak.edu/~mmalik/#), [analyzed the top 100 GitHub's Java projects to investigate the presence of vulnerabilities](https://github.com/Semiu/java-codesecurity).

-I am a third year Ph.D. candidate of Software Engineering (with minor in Cybersecurity) in [North Dakota State University's Department of Computer Science](https://www.ndsu.edu/cs/).
-My dissertation, under the supervision of [Dr. Simone Ludwig](http://www.cs.ndsu.nodak.edu/~siludwig/contact.html), is proposing an automated detection model for security vulnerabilities in program source code.
+My Ph.D. dissertation, under the supervision of [Dr. Simone Ludwig](http://www.cs.ndsu.nodak.edu/~siludwig/contact.html), is proposing an automated detection model for security vulnerabilities in program source code.

 This blog is my way of participating in infosec discussion and enriching my learning journey.

 ![](images/selfimage.JPG)

 I had previously done a Ph.D.-awarding research in information visualization, at [Universiti Utara Malaysia](http://www.uum.edu.my/).
-This and other research can be found on my [Google Scholar page](https://scholar.google.com/citations?user=ROaTHt0AAAAJ&hl=en).
+This, and other research, can be found on my [Google Scholar page](https://scholar.google.com/citations?user=ROaTHt0AAAAJ&hl=en).

 Thank you for reading!